-How Much Does a Window Sill Replacement Cost?
+How Much to Replace a Window Sill?

 Window sills are a staple feature in all British homes.
 Not only do window sills protect the wall underneath the window, but they can also add a stylish feature that can add value to your property.